-Sexual abuse can have a significan include:
+Sexual abuse can have a significant influence on sexual enjoyment - this can include:

-Increased confusion during se Discomfort with touch in certer Limiting the type of sexual ac Requires certain circumstance or off when sex occurs.
+Increased confusion during sexual and emotional intimacy.

+Discomfort with touch in certain areas of the body.

+Limiting the type of sexual activity considered okay or enjoyable.

+Requires certain circumstances to be in place.
+For example, lights are on or off when sex occurs.

-Experiencing difficulties in acl Feeling distressed, shame or g fantasy.
+Experiencing difficulties in achieving sexual arousal or ejaculation.

+Feeling distressed, shame or guilt about sexual response, interest or fantasy.

-Difficulty trusting sexual partn Experiencing panic attacks, activity.
+Difficulty trusting sexual partners.

+Experiencing panic attacks, disassociation or flashbacks during sexual activity.

-Difficulties in sexual relationsh abuse, pain, and being power
+Difficulties in sexual relationships, confusing sex with love, caregiving, abuse, pain, and being powerless or powerful.

-How to support someone who is again?
+How to support someone who is abused to enjoy sex and sexual intimacy again?

-Listen and do not ask for details Help to self-forgive what happe process that interrupts patterns of avoidance, aggression, and rev
+Listen and do not ask for details of the abuse.

+Help to self-forgive what happened: sexual forgiveness is defined as a process that interrupts patterns of self-blame, self-stigmatisation, shame, avoidance, aggression, and revenge.

-Find organisations/persons you
+Find organisations/persons you can refer to.

-This article will help you and the sexual pleasure after the trauma
+This article will help you and the participants to get more information on sexual pleasure after the trauma of sexual abuse:

-N. Fava & J. D. Fortenberry (202 to Sexual Pleasure, International
+N. Fava & J. D. Fortenberry (2021), Trauma-informed Sex-Positive Approaches to Sexual Pleasure, International Journal of Sexual Health, 2021 let's get it on!